aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/transformation-node-matrix/_index.md

 );
 ```

-Define a custom translation matrix to determine the specific transformation applied to the node.
-Adjust the matrix values as needed for your desired transformation.
+The `Matrix4` constructor defines a 4 × 4 matrix.
+Adjust the values to achieve the desired translation, rotation, or scaling.
+In this example we translate the cube 20 units along the Y‑axis while applying a slight shear.

-Include the cube node in the scene, making it part of the overall 3D environment.
+> **Pro tip:** To **apply multiple transformations**, multiply additional matrices with the existing one before assigning it to `TransformMatrix`.

-## Step 4: Save the Scene
+### Step 4: Save the Scene – Convert Scene to FBX

 ```csharp
 // The path to the documents directory.